Ibrahim12142001/Climate-Prediction-/README.md

 3. Machine Learning Model

 ### Data Processing
 The data processing step takes in the raw data and applies ETL to obtain usable data for other steps.
-The project includes 4 different dirrectories to handle raw data from each fields.
+The project includes 4 different directories to handle raw data from each fields.
 The data in these directories can be processed in any order as long an all the raw data is processed before combining the data.

 The exact sequence of files to run and in which order can be found below.
 The python files do not require any additional inputs.
 The input file paths are hard coded based on this reposotorys.